 Anorexia already causes malnourishment of the body.
 When a malnourished individual consumes alcohol or drugs, the substance enters the bloodstream much faster than when it’s taken with food or on a full stomach.
 Consuming alcohol on an empty stomach increases the risk of blacking out, memory loss, alcohol poisoning, illness, and alcohol-related injuries, even brain damage.

-Given the poor health resulting from anorexia, adding substance abuse from stimulants can create very detrimental side effects.
-Some of the symptoms someone with anorexia could experience from these drugs include:
+Given the poor health resulting from anorexia, adding various substances can create detrimental side effects.
+Some of the symptoms a person with anorexia could experience from drug abuse include:

 - Abnormal heartbeat